Fenntasy/blog/_drafts/takeaways-dot-security-2016.markdown

 The best thing is that you can just set this to be informative: it will just print warnings on the console to let you know what would happen if you enforced these policies.
 You could also use [report-uri.io](https://report-uri.io), a tool built by Scott Helme to build reporting around CSP.

-You can find more about CSP on this article [Content Security Poliyc - an introduction](https://scotthelme.co.uk/content-security-policy-an-introduction/).
+You can find more about CSP on this article [Content Security Policy - an introduction](https://scotthelme.co.uk/content-security-policy-an-introduction/).

+## Conclusion

-And to finish, a quote from Paul Mockapetris, Creator of the DNS:
+And to finish this post, a quote from Paul Mockapetris, Creator of the DNS:

 > "Hardware is like milk, you want the freshest but software is like wine, you want it a little aged".